mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

     If `--autotools` is passed, create a basic template for an Autotools-style build.
     If `--cmake` is passed, create a basic template for a CMake-style build.

-    If `--no-fetch` is passed, Homebrew will not download <URL> to the cache and will thus not add the SHA-1 to the formula for you.
+    If `--no-fetch` is passed, Tigerbrew will not download <URL> to the cache and will thus not add the SHA-1 to the formula for you.

     The options `--set-name` and `--set-version` each take an argument and allow